informalsystems/hermes/guide/src/commands/keys/index.md

 FLAGS:
         --chain <CHAIN_ID>
-            identifier of the chain
+            Identifier of the chain

         --key-file <KEY_FILE>
-            path to the key file
+            Path to the key file

 OPTIONS:
         --key-name <KEY_NAME>
-            name of the key (defaults to the `key_name` defined in the config)
+            Name of the key (defaults to the `key_name` defined in the config)

         --hd-path <HD_PATH>
-            derivation path for this key [default: m/44'/118'/0'/0/0]
+            Derivation path for this key [default: m/44'/118'/0'/0/0]
 ```

 To add a private key file to a chain: